JIT Compilation Benchmark

 • Small-scale experiments

-Why JAX/TensorFlow compilation is problematic for quant finance
+Why JAX/TensorFlow JIT compilation is problematic for quant finance

-In production environments where traders need real-time pricing for RFQs, intraday risk recalculation, or dynamic hedging, this compilation overhead makes JAX/TensorFlow impractical for production deployment.
-AADC's 48ms compilation enables responsive pricing even with changing trade structures.
+In production environments where traders need real-time pricing for RFQs, intraday risk recalculation, or dynamic hedging, this JIT compilation overhead makes JAX/TensorFlow impractical for production deployment.
+AADC's 82ms JIT compilation enables responsive pricing even with changing trade structures.

 Detailed Benchmark Data